-A brief overview of the content of each section of the consultation document is set out below, followed by a summary of the feedback received to each question.
+A brief overview of the content of each section of the consultation document is set out below.
+This is followed by a summary of the feedback received to each question.
+After that, two tables are provided which summarise firstly how the Preferred Options Local Plan has been informed by the plan evidence base and secondly the Issues and Options consultation responses.
+The full evidence base can be viewed at www.chelmsford.gov.uk/lp-review.